 - Ultrasonic woodpecker repellent

-Each one of these options come with instructions so it’s important to read before putting it together.
+Each one of these options comes with instructions so it’s important to read before putting it together.

 Should You Use Insecticides to Deter Woodpeckers?